 You can also find new audiences by “mimicking” your current buyers.
 Facebook Lookalike Audiences allow you to systematically find new audiences that are similar to an existing audience.
 By creating a lookalike of your existing subscribers, you can find a qualified audience of new users.
 If you don’t have a big enough pool of subscribers, or simply want to expand your funnel further, you can create a lookalike of other qualified users, for instance registered users, newsletter subscribers, or users who have read 5 stories or more in the past week.

 If you don’t yet feel comfortable labeling your qualified audience, or if you’d like to bring in an entirely new type of audience, you can also target people who are interested in your core content or your best converting content using Facebook interest targeting, which allows you to find users with interests in specific things, people, or topics.
-You can use the subject matter of the content to inform such targeting, or leverage machine learning (or Anyword) to find unexpected audiences that will be interested in your content, and potentially more cost-effective to target.
+You can use the subject matter of the content to inform such targeting, or leverage machine learning or Anyword (a user review is here) to find unexpected audiences that will be interested in your content, and potentially more cost-effective to target.

 3. Target those audiences and build a habit